safesploitOrg/monoblockchain/README.md

 ### Attacking Distributed P2P Network

 Because of the immutable ledger, the attack must modify earlier blocks to reflect the hash change.
-Which requires a great deal of processing power as the SHA-256 algorithm is computationally demanding.
+Which requires much processing power as the SHA-256 algorithm is computationally demanding.

 The attack vector of computing forged blocks is demonstrated below: